 Ruth is Church Engagement Director at The Faraday Institute for Science and Religion, where her role is to encourage the UK church community to engage with science in a positive way.
 After studying Genetics at Aberdeen University, she completed a PhD at Edinburgh University, based at the MRC Human Genetics Unit.
 During this time she also worked at the Edinburgh Science Festival, developing and delivering hands-on science activities.

-After an intense stint of trying to become a professional skateboarder in the 1990s, my body decided it could no longer take the punishment i was forcing it to adhere.
+After an intense stint of trying to become a professional skateboarder in the 1990s, my body decided it could no longer take the punishment I was forcing it to endure.
 A sever debilitating knee injury (clean snap of my ACL ligament) stamped dead any chance of completing my dream.
-After a year of soul searching, i signed up to study a National Diploma in Photography at the Blackpool college.
-Little did i know, that this was one of the very best photography courses in the UK and the start of my path towards becoming an illustrator.
+After a year of soul searching, I signed up to study a National Diploma in Photography at the Blackpool college.
+Little did I know, that this was one of the very best photography courses in the UK and the start of my path towards becoming an illustrator.

 “When I picked up this book, I couldn’t put it down.
 On every page another wonder of the natural world was beautifully described, with text wrapped around charming illustrations.
 The explanations are mixed in with the personal stories of scientists, providing a front row seat to the excitement of new discovery.”